Last Updated on

 Where to find it: https://www.webpagetest.org/

-What it does: Varvy is one of the simplest of all the tools on this list.
+What it does: Varvy is one of the simplest of all the tools on this list for measuring page speed load time.
 After typing in your URL and hitting the glaringly obvious blue ‘Test’ button, Varvy will, within 15 to 45 seconds, deliver a report that shows you everything you need to know on just one page.

 Why we like it: The ‘Summary’ box on the left-hand side tells you absolutely everything your page is doing right, and wrong, with just one glance.
 You barely even have to scroll!